 #3 Increase Your Pet’s Exercise and Playtime

 Did you know both dogs and cats need daily exercise?
 Yup!
-Dogs need at least 30 minutes of physical exercise a day while cats need around 15 minutes of playtime.
-We like to say here at Odie, “a tired pet, is a happy pet.”
+Dogs need at least 30 minutes of physical exercise a day, while cats need around 15 minutes of playtime.
+We like to say here at Odie, “A tired pet is a happy pet.”
 Exercise is a great way to give your pet your undivided attention and ease their anxiety.
-Providing plenty of mental and physical stimulation will help your pet relax each day.
+Plenty of mental and physical stimulation will help your pet relax daily.

 #4 Try Compression Wraps

-We may all giggle when the late night Thundershirt commercials come one, but trust us, they work!
-Just like swaddling a baby, the constant compression gives your pet a soothing hug that will keep them calm.
+We may all giggle when the late-night Thundershirt commercials come on, but trust us, they work!
+Like swaddling a baby, the constant compression gives your pet a soothing hug that keeps them calm.

 #5 Play Relaxing Music or TV

 Working with the vet is always a great idea, but the costs of the visits add up.
-That’s why you should partner with Odie Pet Insurance to take care of the routine care visits.
-You’ll enjoy the peace of mind and your pet will feel better.
+That’s why you should partner with Odie Pet Insurance to take care of routine care visits.
+You’ll enjoy the peace of mind, and your pet will feel better.